Utilising melodic patterns to play by ear

 Arpeggio inversions

-Melodies often make use of inverted arpeggios as they allow different chords to show up within the same note range.
-For example, the first part of The Atholl Highlanders transposed into C outlines the notes of a C major and F major arpeggio.
+Melodies often include inverted arpeggios because they allow different chords to appear within the same note range.
+For example, the first part of 'The Atholl Highlanders' transposed into C outlines the notes of a C major and F major arpeggio.
 If this melody used a root form triad for the F major section, the lowest note of the melody would suddenly jump up.

 Ornamental patterns

-Many kinds of melodic figures that one will hear are essentially ways of ornamenting simpler patterns, such as a scale run or long note of one pitch.
+Many kinds of melodic figures that one will hear are essentially ways of ornamenting simpler patterns, such as a scale run or a long note of one pitch.
 One of these is the auxiliary, where the note above or below is played:

-It is also not uncommon to encounter patterns which oscillate between two adjacent notes, either notes from a scale, or notes from an arpeggio:
+It is also not uncommon to encounter patterns which oscillate between two adjacent notes, either notes from a scale or notes from an arpeggio:

 Pedal notes

-Pedal notes describe a general category of melodic figures, and a simple example is where a two note scale run is ornamented by jumping up to the fifth of the chord:
+Pedal notes describe a general category of melodic figures, and a simple example is where a two-note scale run is ornamented by jumping up to the fifth of the chord:

 Closing notes and further reading